Marty9406/text_analyzer/README.md

 It's a simple code that let's a user choose from three texts (more texts can be added), analyzes selected text and prints:
  - the total number of words
- - the number of words startsing with capital letter
+ - the number of words starting with capital letter
  - the number of words written in uppercase
  - the number of words written in lowercase
  - the number of numbers